 “My friend and I both bought ourselves Mac book air 4 years ago, and now both have the same malfunctioning problem (not being able to be turned on and dies suddenly).
 Is it a case of planned obsolescence?”

 -A question from Quora

-Before we look for the Solutions, you should comprehend why the issue emerges in MacBook.
-If MacBook doesn't start or boot, the primary reasons may be:
+Before we look for the Solutions, you should comprehend why you are unable to restart Mac.
+Generally speaking, if a MacBook not turning on, the primary reasons may be:

 - There isn't sufficient battery left on the Mac.

 - It might be a display issue rather than a power issue.